Help! My Child is Struggling with Reading

 Here are four broad scenarios.
 As you read them, see if you can find the scenario that best fits where your child is in relation to reading.

-1. This category is for children who have been taught reading and it just isn’t working – or for kinesthetic beginners.
+1. How to help children who have been taught reading and it just isn’t working – or for kinesthetic beginners.

 - They might know letter names (singing the ABC’s?) but aren’t solid with letter sounds

-- They might recognize a few basic words, but even what they know one day seems to be gone another day.
+- They might recognize a few basic words, but even what they know one day seems to be gone the next day.

-- If you have a beginner who isn’t just taking naturally to early language skills, this is for them.
-Much better to start them with something that matches their learning abilities so they can avoid failure.
+- If you have a beginner who isn’t taking naturally to early language skills, this is for them.
+It's much better to start them with something that matches their learning abilities so they can avoid failure.

 This group of children are those for whom working with symbols (letters) are nearly impossible.
 They don’t learn at all by memorizing facts, such as letter name and sound, they don’t “get” that sounds string together to make words.
 Basically, when they see symbols, they can’t attach any meaning to them.